 The Technical Assignment governs the design, engineering, supply of equipment, installation and testing of the system, equipment, components and other required items for the modernization of the Radiation Monitoring System of the stack of BNPP-1

-Project introduction an description
+Project introduction and description

 Currently two (2) sampling lines and one flow rate meter are installed in the stack of BNPP-1.
 The 2 sampling lines are independent and are fully operational.
 Both sampling lines are equipped with measuring equipment for aerosols, iodine, noble gases and sampling for tritium and carbon-14.
 The measuring equipment in one of the lines is fully operational, but the measuring equipment on the other line has some problems and not all measuring devices are operational.